Canadian-Wildlife-Federation/abfishpass/README.md

 **Output**

 * A new field, mainstem_id, downstream_route_measure and upstream_route_measure, added to the input table.
-At this point the measure fields are calculated in m
+The measure fields are calculated in km.

 ---